The component structure of dense random subgraphs of the hypercube: The numbers of small components

-\end{lemma} \begin{proof} If $H_j$ is a spreading tree of size $t$, then $s_j=t-1$ and $e'(H_j)=0$, and so by Lemma~\ref{lem.new9a} (a),
+\end{lemma} \begin{proof} If $H_j$ is a spreading tree of size $t$, then $\s(H_j) =t-1$ and $e'(H_j)=0$, and so by Lemma~\ref{lem.new9a} (a),

+where $Y_j$ is the number of components of $Q_p$ ambient-isomorphic to $H_j$.
 To calculate $\mu_t$ we need to sum $\Ex[Y_j]$ over all the ambient-isomorphism classes of $t$-vertex connected cube subgraphs $H_j$.
-We see from Lemma~\ref{lem.new9a} (a) (and equation~(\ref{3eq:spreading})) that if $H_j$ is a spreading tree and $H_{j'}$ is not (so $s_{j'} \leq t-2$) then $\Ex[Y_{j'}] = O(d^{-1})\, \Ex[Y_j]$.
+We see from Lemma~\ref{lem.new9a} (a) (and equation~(\ref{3eq:spreading})) that if $H_j$ is a spreading tree and $H_{j'}$ is not (so $\s(H_{j'}) \leq t-2$) then $\Ex[Y_{j'}] = O(d^{-1})\, \Ex[Y_j]$.
 Thus the only significant terms are those corresponding to ambient-isomorphism classes of spreading trees, and by Lemma~\ref{lem:span} (b) there are $2^{t-1}t^{t-3}$ such classes.
 Hence

 as required. \end{proof}

 Let us now complete the proof of Theorem~\ref{3t:2} and then of Theorem~\ref{cor.normal}.

 \begin{proof}[Proof of Theorem~\ref{3t:2}] In part (a), the expected value is from Lemma~\ref{lem.new9a} part~(b)(i), and the variance is from Lemma~\ref{lem.new9a} part (b)(ii); and the first half of part (c) (on Poisson approximation) is from Lemma~\ref{lem.new9a} part (b)(iii).